typegoose/typegoose/docs/api/functions/buildSchema.md

 title: 'buildSchema'
 ---

-`buildSchema(class)` gets the schema from a class to modify the schema before making the model.
+`buildSchema(cl, options, overwriteOptions)` gets the schema from a class to modify the schema before making the model.

+- `cl` is the Class to be compiled
+- `options` is to overwrite the schema options (merged with existing)
+- `overwriteOptions` is used to overwrite name generation options

 A compiled model can be re-added with [`addModelToTypegoose`](./addModelToTypegoose.md).